prochazkafilip/vui2/Chatbots/README.txt

 pip3 install rasa-x --extra-index-url https://pypi.rasa.com/simple

-5. Type "rasa x" and local mode for rasa will be opened in your web browser.
+5. Enter "my_rasa" folder and type "rasa x" and local mode for rasa will be opened in your web browser at 5005 port.

-6. Return to Chatbots folder and type "jupyter notebook" (open another shell window as 2 local host api cant be opened at the same time).
+6. Open another shell window and type "rasa run actions" to run action server at 5055 port.

 */ ---------------------------- */